 The first signs and symptoms of sepsis are often subtle and can be mistaken for those of other serious conditions, and the symptoms may also rapidly advance, as they did in my case.

-Though my blood pressure had dropped a lot, it didn’t drop critically low – below 65 mm hg (systolic pressure) – and was eventually stabilised with IV administered fluids.
+Though my blood pressure had dropped a lot, it was eventually stabilised with the slow injections of vasopressors.
 I was very lucky.